-A general database that includes peer-reviewed journals, magazines, reference sets and podcasts covering the areas of criminal justice, history, economics, marketing, and psychology.
-Get more help here
+A broad subject database which includes peer-reviewed journals, magazines, reference sets and podcasts covering the areas of criminal justice, history, economics, marketing, and psychology.
+Also includes podcasts and transcripts from NPR and CNN as well as videos from BBC Worldwide Learning.

 A general database covering aspects of modern life including arts, business, computers, education, health/medicine, history, literature, news, pop culture, religion, science, and more.
-Get more help here
+Provides full text, indexing and abstracts for a broad selection of periodicals.

 American Constitutional Law provides a comprehensive account of the nations defining document.
 Based on the premise that the study of the Constitution and constitutional law is of fundamental importance to understanding the principles, prospects, and problems of America, this text puts current events in terms of what those who initially drafted and ratified the Constitution sought to accomplish.